 It has reduced the number and frequency of court cases over land ownership

-There is reduction in boundary disputes since survey of acquired land is mandatory for occupancy right to be granted.
+There is a reduction in boundary disputes since the survey of the acquired land is mandatory for the occupancy right to be granted.

 Disadvantages of Land Use act Decree

-It leads to escalation in the cost of land survey
+It leads to an escalation in the cost of land survey

 It has encouraged dishonesty through illegal sale and backdating of ownership or title deeds after 1978

-Land may be acquired by influential people for non-agricultural purpose
+Land may be acquired by influential people for non-agricultural purposes

 REASONS WHY GOVERNMENT SHOULD ENFORCE THE LAND USE ACT LEGISLATION